-- Contain the spill with an absorbent material-prevent the chemical from reaching the municipal sewer system and the State waterways. - Sweep and collect the absorbent material (waste) and store in the proper container. - Dispose of the waste appropriately.
+- Evacuate the area-some liquid chemicals release toxic gases. - Wear the appropriate Personal Protective Equipment (PPE). - Know the characteristics of the chemical before you attempt to contain the spill. - Contain the spill with an absorbent material-prevent the chemical from reaching the municipal sewer system and the State waterways. - Sweep and collect the absorbent material (waste) and store in the proper container. - Dispose of the waste appropriately.